 From Lebuh Armenian junction, turn left and walk down Lebuh Cannon.

-Junction of Lorong Toh Aka and Lebuh Pantai: From Lorong Lumut, turn and walk back towards Lorong Toh Aka.
+Junction of Lorong Toh Aka and Lebuh Pantai: From Lorong Lumut keep walking till you reach Lorong Toh Aka.
 Lorong Tok Aka splits weirdly at the junction – take the road without turning that will bring you back to Lebuh Pantai.
 This work is called Security by Bibichun – it faces Lebuh Pantai junction

 On the other side of Lorong Toh Aka from the guardian is this Oscar the Grouch, also by Bibichun!